"Why is it that whenever someone says 'with all due respect', they really mean 'kiss my ass'?"

 Buckland: What do you have in mind?
 Make off with their women?

 Hornblower: I suggest we demand unconditional surrender.

-Captain Hammond uses this respect Stock Phrase to challenge Commodore Pellew's when he accuse Buckland, quite correctly, of sending one of his officers to death.
-Captain Hammond is a bit of a Hanging Judge, but Buckland has made fool of himself already and he wants a different scapegoat.
+- Captain Hammond uses this respect Stock Phrase to challenge Commodore Pellew when he accuses Buckland, quite correctly, of sending one of his officers to death.
+Captain Hammond is a bit of a Hanging Judge, but Buckland has made a fool of himself already and he wants a different scapegoat.

-: Alice - I've noticed a disturbing trend - the solution to the problem is always the last thing you try.
+: Alice - I've noticed a disturbing trend - the solution to the problem is always the last

 Alice: With all due respect, are you using your skull to store old rocks or what?!

 - In the very next strip, Alice relates this information to the others, and Wally takes advantage of it by asking "With all due respect, is that your face or is a monkey climbing down your neck backwards?"

 Dilbert: "I'd like permission to keep a plastic plant in my cubicle."